-Course Credit Weight Length Prerequisite English 9 Honors 1 1.05 Full Year Students must meet at least two of the following three criteria: 85+ in English 8; N.Y.S.
-ELA score 3 or 4; Reading on grade level (F & P score level Z).
+Course Credit Weight Length Prerequisite English 9 Honors 1 1.05 Full Year Students must meet at least two of the following three criteria: 85+ in English 8; NYS ELA score 3 or 4; Reading on grade level (Lexile score 1000+).
+Note: students who do not take the 8th grade NYS ELA exam must meet both of the other two criteria.